What is a Mesothelioma Prognosis?

 Prognosis refers to the likely progression of a disease.
 In general, mesothelioma has a poor prognosis for most patients.
 However, the prognosis of any disease is merely a forecasting tool and not an exact science.
 There are emerging treatments and therapies that may offer mesothelioma patients a way of dealing with their condition and hope and for an improved quality of life.

-Mesothelioma is a cancer of the mesothelium, a thin layer of tissue that surrounds the lungs and chest cavity, abdomen, and the heart.
-There are three types: pleural (lungs), peritoneal (abdomen), and pericardial (heart).
-The disease develops as a result of asbestos exposure and can take years or even decades to develop.
+The disease develops as a result of asbestos exposure and can take years, or even decades, to develop.
 Symptoms are not always obvious, which means mesothelioma is often diagnosed in later stages when the cancer has spread to other parts of the body.
-Late-stage diagnosis can lead to a bad prognosis, so it’s essential for patients to visit a doctor immediately if they notice any signs or symptoms associated with the disease.
-As with many cancers, early detection and treatment lead to a better mesothelioma prognosis.
+A late-stage diagnosis can lead to a poor prognosis, so it’s essential for patients to visit a doctor immediately if they notice any signs associated with the disease.
+As with many cancers, early detection and treatment contribute to a better mesothelioma prognosis.

 What is the Life Expectancy for Mesothelioma?